jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

     ![7](../../../static/img/stock/batch-edit-value-stock-item/7.png)

-### 2. Result
+###  Result

 Items default output tax previously ZRL are **successfully changed to SR**.

 ![8](../../../static/img/stock/batch-edit-value-stock-item/8.png)

 ## How to Setup Costing Method
-1. Go to Stock > Maintain Stock Group
+1. Go to Stock > Maintain Stock Group.

     ![1](../../../static/img/stock/costing-method/1.png)

-2. There have 3 method let you to assign
+2. There have 3 method let you to assign.

    1. FIFO - cost flow assumption that the first goods purchased are also the first goods sold.
-   2. Fixed Costing –fixed cost where had maintain under maintain stock item
+   2. Fixed Costing –fixed cost where had maintain under maintain stock item.
-   3. Weighted Average -average cost of production to a product
+   3. Weighted Average -average cost of production to a product.

-3. If you **change** your costing method (previously with transaction existing)
+3. If you **change** your costing method (previously with transaction existing).

    1. Please remember must run **analyse data integrity** (tools | analyse data integrity) before you check the costing report again.